aaron-kylm/speedtest-with-app/README.txt

  	For example:  "~/Downloads"

-How To Use this version:
+How To Use this Version:
 - Double click on the .app file
   --  Please follow any on screen instructions in popup windows --  App will run the tests and display a popup window when complete with the results path and file name